Informal empire: Russian Empire

 The Russian Empire under the Romanovs, in addition to a formal empire that expanded rapidly, also developed an informal empire.
 Examples included Russian influence in Qajar Iran and leased concessions in China.

-After the 1828 Treaty of Turkmanchay, Russia received territorial domination in Iran.
+After the 1828 Treaty of Turkmenchay, Russia received territorial domination in Iran.
 With the Romanovs shifting to a policy of 'informal support' for the weakened Qajar dynasty — continuing to place pressure with advances in the largely nomadic Turkestan, a crucial frontier territory of the Qajars — this Russian domination of Qajar Persia continued for nearly a century.
 The Persian monarchy became more of a symbolic concept in which Russian diplomats were themselves powerbrokers in Iran and the monarchy was dependent on British and Russian loans for funds.
 In 1879, the establishment of the Cossack Brigade by Russian officers gave the Russian Empire influence over the modernization of the Qajar army.
 This influence was especially pronounced because the Persian monarchy's legitimacy was predicated on an image of military prowess, first Turkic and then European-influenced.
-By the 1890s, Russian tutors, doctors and officers were prominent at the Shah's court, influencing policy personally.
-Russia and Britain had competing investments in the industrialisation of Iran including roads and telegraph lines, as a way to profit and extend their influence.
-However, until 1907 the Great Game rivalry was so pronounced that mutual British and Russian demands to the Shah to exclude the other, blocked all railroad construction at the end of the 19th century.
+By the 1890s, Russian tutors, doctors, and officers were prominent at the Shah's court, influencing policy personally.
+Russia and Britain had competing investments in the industrialisation of Iran, including roads and telegraph lines, as a way to profit and extend their influence.
+However, until 1907 the Great Game rivalry was so pronounced that mutual British and Russian demands to the Shah to exclude the other blocked all railroad construction at the end of the 19th century.
 In the Anglo-Russian Convention of 1907, the Russian Empire and British Empire officially ended their rivalry to focus on opposing the German Empire.
 In the Convention of 1907, Russia recognized Afghanistan and southern Iran as part of the British sphere of influence, while Britain recognized Central Asia and northern Iran as part of the Russian sphere of influence.
 Both parties recognized Tibet as a neutral territory, except Russia had special privileges in negotiating with the Dalai Lama, and Britain had special privileges in Tibetan commercial deals.

-The Russian Empire had also acquired several concessions in China including the Liaodong Peninsula (chiefly Port Arthur and Dalian) and the Chinese Eastern Railway.
+The Russian Empire had also acquired several concessions in China, including the Liaodong Peninsula (chiefly Port Arthur and Dalian) and the Chinese Eastern Railway.
 This part of Russia's informal empire was officially thwarted by the Russo-Japanese War in 1905, after which most of the Russian concessions in China became part of Japan's informal empire.

 Scholar Sally N. Cummings argues that while "Russian imperialism was never primarily commercial" and "was less often able than the British to control an informal empire beyond its state borders", several imperialistic relationships existed with elements of indirect rule.
 She cites that the Siberian "fur empire" of the early Tsardom of Russia, before the complete conquest of Siberia, heavily resembled the French fur trade empire in New France.
 She also states that the 19th century Russia's conquest of Central Asia used as an economic model the cotton industry in British Egypt, and as a territorial model Britain's suzerainty over the princely states that dotted the Raj.